-Long considered the standard for financial planning in Canada, the CFP designation provides assurance to Canadians that the design of their financial future rests with an appropriately qualified professional who will put their clients’ interests ahead of their own.
+The most widely recognized financial planning designation in Canada and worldwide, the CFP designation provides assurance to Canadians that the design of their financial future rests with a professional financial planner who will put their clients’ interests ahead of their own.

 Ensuring the highest standards in financial planning